jeremyleung521/molecool/.github/ISSUE_TEMPLATE/bug_report_template.md

 Which version you're running, on what OS, and how it was built (e.g. conda, system libraries, manually installed dependencies)

 **Additional context.**
 Add any other context about the problem here.
+If necessary config files are required to reproduce the bug, attach the files here here.